1070 North Monroe Street, Suite B

 A Compassionate, Knowledgeable Team

-The Mercy Memorial Hospice of Monroe interdisciplinary team, including more than 125 volunteers, offer specialized knowledge of medical care, pain management, and emotional and spiritual support expressly tailored to the patient’s needs and wishes.
+Monroe Hospice's interdisciplinary team, including more than 125 volunteers, offer specialized knowledge of medical care, pain management, and emotional and spiritual support expressly tailored to the patient’s needs and wishes.
 Throughout the course of care:

 - Clear and open communication is an important and vital element of the care plan